DataDog/documentation/content/en/tracing/serverless_functions/_index.md

 ## Choose your Tracing Library

-Depending on your language and configuration, choose between using the Datadog Lambda Library or AWS X-Ray for your traces.
+Depending on your language and configuration, choose below between using the Datadog Lambda Library or AWS X-Ray for your traces and follow the respective instructions to complete your setup.

 {{< partial name="apm/apm-serverless.html" >}}

-## Recommended: Enable Datadog APM

-Instructions for enabling Datadog APM on your AWS Lambda functions are contained within the [Serverless][1] section of our documentation.
-You will also need to [install the AWS integration][2].

-## Enable AWS X-Ray

-Instructions for enabling AWS X-Ray on your lambda functions are contained within the [AWS X-Ray Tracing][3] section of our documentation.
-You will also need to [install the AWS integration][2].

 ## Augment AWS X-Ray Tracing with Datadog APM

 {{< img src="integrations/amazon_lambda/lambda_tracing.png" alt="architecture diagram for tracing AWS Lambda with Datadog" >}}

 There are some scenarios in which AWS X-Ray Tracing will be used side-by-side with Datadog APM.
-Note that this will have an impact on your bill, and if you are unsure whether to use Datadog APM or AWS X-Ray, please reach out to [our support team][4] to discuss, or read about the [differences](#choose-your-Tracing-Library).
+Note that this will have an impact on your bill, and if you are unsure whether to use Datadog APM or AWS X-Ray, please reach out to [our support team][1] to discuss, or read about the [differences](#choose-your-Tracing-Library).

 ### Tracing in a serverless-first environment